Frequently Asked Questions

 There are no deliveries: There were no recipents (active devices) for your notification, from here, you should check if all devices of your recipient list are active, you can check that in "Devices" page at the Active column.

-No valid token or certificate error: These kind of errors are common when sending notifications to iOS devices, and you should check your Certificate configuration in TwinPush in the Settings page; check your Certificate expiring date and if you are using the Production or Development Certificate correctly.
+BadDeviceToken or No valid token or certificate error: These kind of errors are common when sending notifications to iOS devices, and you must check your Apple APNS Certificate configuration at the settings section.
+Check for your Certificate expiring date or if you are using your Certificate correctly: Development or Production (Distribution checkbox checked) according to your current App, and apply corrections if needed.

 In case the notification report is not showing any error, there might be some other reason, please check the following one by one:

-- Inactive Device, mainly caused by a problem with the limit of your license.
+- Inactive Device: mainly caused by a problem with the limit of your TwinPush license here.

 - Connectivity problems with the device, sometimes a lack of coverage or a wifi connection into a corporative network can cause the notification not to arrive or to delay.